 - Stay put.
 If your tractor comes in contact with a power line, remain seated until help arrives.
 Many electrocutions occur when the operator dismounts and lands incorrectly or tries to climb back on.

 - Exit safely.
 If there is immediate danger, like a fire, put your feet together and jump as far away from the tractor as you can – keep your feet together as you land and shuffle as you move away.
 Do not allow any part of your body to contact the ground and electrified equipment at the same time.

 The distance between grain bins to overhead power lines is an important issue.
 MidAmerican Energy works to ensure that National Electrical Safety Code® power line clearance requirements are respected for both new construction and existing facilities.
-To learn more about clearance requirements, visit the NESC website or contact us.
+To learn more about clearance requirements, visit our farm safety page or contact us.